Anna’s Half Marathon 2025 - For Manchester Refugee Support Network

 Story

-Inspired by a patient I recently worked with in psychiatric intensive care, I’m attempting this year’s Manchester Half marathon whilst raising funds for the Manchester Refugee Support Network.
+Inspired by a person I recently worked with in psychiatric intensive care, I’m attempting this year’s Manchester Half marathon whilst raising funds for the Manchester Refugee Support Network.

-This encounter has really made me think about my own contributions and my fragile resilience.
+It really made me think about my own contributions, and my fragile resilience.
 I only have to experience a minor stress or inconvenience and I take to my bed where I can sulk for hours on end, being no use to nobody.
-So, instead, I’ve decided to use this inspiration to stop sulking, to get active instead, and to raise funds that will go towards helping other refugees rebuild their lives, in the hope that they will also find the same strength to overcome hardship, and to eventually pursue their passions.
+So, instead, I’ve decided to use this inspiration to stop sulking, to get active instead, and to raise funds that will go towards the MRSN who work hard to help refugees rebuild their lives, to find the same strength to overcome hardship, and to eventually pursue their passions.

 “While every refugee’s story is different and their anguish personal, they all share a common thread of uncommon courage – the courage not only to survive, but to persevere and rebuild their shattered lives.”
 Antonio Guterres, U.N.
 High Commissioner for Refugees (2005).